tpwalke2/tpwalke2.github.io/docs/_posts/2023-02-07-build-pipeline-decision-process.markdown

     vendor lock-in.
   - As with the custom pipeline software, custom build scripts require maintenance as the software matures.

-In the next installment, I will to walk through some of my decisions on a couple of recent projects.
+In the [next installment][next-post], I will to walk through some of my decisions on a couple of recent projects.

+[next-post]: {% post_url 2023-02-08-build-pipeline-decision-process-examples %}